CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

 swift download <bucket-name> your-dataset.tar
 ```

+!!! note

+    Please **do not read a huge number of files from the shared file system**, use fast local disk or package your data into larger files instead!

 Many machine learning tasks, such as training a model, require reading a huge number of relatively small files from the drive.
 Unfortunately the Lustre-shared file system (e.g. `/scratch`, `/projappl` and users' home directories) does not perform very well when opening a lot of files, and it also causes noticeable slowdowns for all users of Puhti.
+Instead, consider more efficient approaches, including:

+- packaging your dataset into larger files
-Instead, consider taking into use the [NVME fast local storage](../../computing/running/creating-job-scripts.md#local-storage) on the GPU nodes.
+- taking into use the [NVME fast local storage](../../computing/running/creating-job-scripts.md#local-storage) on the GPU nodes.

-!!! note

-    Please **do not read a huge number of small from the shared file system**, use the fast local NVME drive instead!
+#### More efficient data format

+Many machine learning frameworks support formats for packaging your data more efficiently.
+For example [TensorFlow's TFRecord](https://www.tensorflow.org/tutorials/load_data/tfrecord) format.
+Other examples include using [HDF5](https://towardsdatascience.com/hdf5-datasets-for-pytorch-631ff1d750f5), or [LMDB](http://deepdish.io/2015/04/28/creating-lmdb-in-python/) formats, or even humble ZIP-files, e.g., via Python's [zipfile](https://docs.python.org/3/library/zipfile.html) library.
+The main point with all of these is that instead of many thousands of small files you have one, or a few bigger files, which are much more efficient to access and read linearly.

+#### Fast local drive

+If you really need to access the individual small files, you can use the fast local drive that is present in every GPU node.
 In brief, you just need to add `nvme:<number-of-GB>` to the `--gres` flag in your submission script, and then the fast local storage will be available in the location specified by the environment variable `$LOCAL_SCRATCH`.
 Here is an example run that reserves 100 GB of the fast local drive and extracts the dataset tar-package on that drive before launching the computation:

 ```bash
 #!/bin/bash